bcgov/entity/rfcs/rfc-team-notifications.md

 In the author's experience, email generates a lot of notifications, either about operations (eg, customer issue, specific design questions, meetings) or sent from another system (eg, GitHub).
 However, as mentioned in [GitHub](#github) above, emails seem to be easy to handle, likely because selected items can be left in the Inbox for later response (ie, as a kind of "to do list") instead of getting "lost" in a long chat stream.

-In the author's experience, the High / Low Importance flags on emails is used inconsistently and is therefore not useful for determining message priority.
-Some internal guidance could be provided for better setting this flag, thereby adding a useful priority level to some emails, but since emails come from all different organizations, this is unlikely to be a general improvement.
+In the author's experience, the High / Low Importance flags on emails is used inconsistently and is therefore not useful for determining objective message priority.
+Internal guidance could be provided for better setting this flag, thereby adding a useful priority level to some emails, but since emails come from all different organizations, this is unlikely to be a general improvement.
 Therefore, the Importance flag is not discussed further in this RFC.

 Note that email is a good system to use for group discussions that include people who don't have access to MS Teams.